Search features

 Through active engagement, self-assessment, and reflection, students will acquire strategies to help navigate their first semester at Columbia College.
 Topics include personal wellness, academic success, campus resources, community building, professional development, and career exploration.

-a section of the Dance Traditions I course in Dance - DAN
+a section of the Social Entrepreneurship course in Business - BUS

 What